Skip to main content

 Informed Consent process

-Informed consent from patients whose images might appear in the atlases or public sources is not required for this study because: (1) the study utilizes completely anonymized images from public dermatological atlases and publicly available sources where individuals cannot be identified; (2) there is no active patient recruitment or direct involvement of patients in this study; (3) the images used constitute non-personal data under GDPR as they contain no information allowing identification of data subjects; and (4) the study does not involve any intervention, modification of care, or processing of sensitive personal health data.
+Informed consent from patients whose images might appear in the source atlases is not required for this investigation because: (1) the investigation uses fully anonymised images sourced from public dermatological atlases, where individuals cannot be identified; (2) there is no active patient recruitment or direct involvement of patients; (3) the images constitute non-personal data under GDPR as they contain no information allowing identification of data subjects; and (4) the investigation does not involve any intervention, modification of care or processing of sensitive personal health data.

-While formal Informed Consent Forms are not required for practitioners (as this study is observational and non-interventional with respect to their clinical practice), all participating dermatologists will receive comprehensive written and oral information about the study before commencing their participation.
-The information provided will include:
+While formal Informed Consent Forms are not required for reader participants (this investigation is observational and non-interventional with respect to their clinical practice), all participating HCPs receive comprehensive written and oral information about the investigation before commencing their participation.
+The information provided includes:

-• Study procedures, including the two-phase assessment process and expected time commitment.
+• Investigation procedures, including the three-stage progressive-disclosure protocol and the expected time commitment.

 • The voluntary nature of participation and the right to withdraw at any time without justification.

-• Data handling practices, including anonymization of practitioner responses and confidentiality protections.
+• Data-handling practices, including anonymisation of reader responses and confidentiality protections.

 • Sponsor contact information for questions or concerns.

-Each practitioner will sign a participation contract with the sponsor that formalizes their involvement, outlines their obligations, and confirms their understanding and voluntary agreement to participate.
+Each participating reader signs a participation agreement with the sponsor that formalises their involvement, outlines their obligations and confirms their understanding and voluntary agreement to participate.

 Adverse events, adverse product reactions and product deficiencies